eole-io/eole-api/doc/create-game/websocket-provider.md

 - ...and listen this same event in your topic.

-When the websocket server receives an serialized event from the push server, it deserialize it and re-dispatch it through the WebsocketApplication, and topics.
+When the **websocket server** receives an serialized event from the **push server**, it deserializes it and re-dispatch it through the WebsocketApplication, and topics.

 You now just have to complete your `MyTopic` class.